3dprogramin/thinkpad-p51-archbang/issues+fixes/misc/fingerprint/README.md

 Fix
 ----

+### UPDATE 2020

+Trying to install the latest version of `fprintd` will throw an error because of `libfprint` dependency which is in conflict with the patch.
+In order to solve that do

+`yay -S downgrade`

+`downgrade fprintd` - install version `0.9.0-1`

+---

 Install `fprintd` and and `libfprint-vfs0097-git`

 `fprintd` is a fingerprint manager daemon, which handles the fingerprinting on demand and other stuff.